Chart Color Schemes

 Educational outcomes in Aldinga Beach fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 43.4% of residents aged 15+ holding such qualifications - advanced diplomas at 10.1% and certificates at 33.3%.
+The area's university qualification rate is 15.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common, at 10.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.2%).
+Vocational credentials are prevalent, with 43.4% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (33.3%).
+Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 12.6% in primary, 8.2% in secondary, and 3.1% in tertiary education.

 Frequently Asked Questions - Education